Jerry Falwell

 Jerry Laymon Falwell Sr. (August 11, 1933 – May 15, 2007) was an American Baptist pastor, televangelist, and conservative activist.
 He was the founding pastor of the Thomas Road Baptist Church, a megachurch in Lynchburg, Virginia.
-He founded Lynchburg Christian Academy (now Liberty Christian Academy) in 1967, founded Liberty University in 1971, and co-founded the Moral Majority in 1979.
+He founded Lynchburg Christian Academy, later renamed Liberty Christian Academy, in 1967, founded Liberty University in 1971, and co-founded the Moral Majority in 1979.

 Early life and education

 Falwell and his twin brother Gene were born in the Fairview Heights area of Lynchburg, Virginia, on August 11, 1933, the sons of Helen Virginia (née Beasley) and Carey Hezekiah Falwell.
-His father was an entrepreneur and one-time bootlegger who was agnostic who shot and killed his own brother Garland and died of cirrhosis of the liver in 1948 at the age of 55.
+His father was an entrepreneur and one-time bootlegger who was agnostic.
+His father shot and killed his brother Garland and died of cirrhosis of the liver in 1948 at the age of 55.
 His paternal grandfather was a staunch atheist.
-Falwell was a member of a group in Fairview Heights known to the police as "the Wall Gang" because they sat on a low concrete wall at the Pickeral Café.
-Falwell met Macel Pate on his first visit to Park Avenue Baptist Church in 1949, where she played piano.
+Jerry Falwell was a member of a group in Fairview Heights known to the police as "the Wall Gang" because they sat on a low concrete wall at the Pickeral Café.
+Falwell met Macel Pate on his first visit to Park Avenue Baptist Church in 1949; Macel was a pianist there.
 They married on April 12, 1958.
-The couple had sons Jerry Jr. (a lawyer, and former chancellor of Liberty University) and Jonathan (senior pastor at Thomas Road Baptist Church) and a daughter Jeannie (a surgeon).
+The couple had two sons, Jerry Jr. (a lawyer who succeeded Jerry Sr. as president of Liberty University until 2020) and Jonathan (who succeeded Jerry Sr. as senior pastor at Thomas Road Baptist Church, and became chancellor of Liberty University in 2023), and a daughter, Jeannie (a surgeon).

 Falwell and his wife had a close relationship, and she supported him throughout his career.
-The Falwells often appeared together in public, and they did not shy away from showing physical affection.
-Reflecting on his marriage, Falwell jokingly commented, "Macel and I have never considered divorce.
+The Falwells often appeared together in public, and did not shy away from showing physical affection.
+Of his marriage, Falwell jokingly said: "Macel and I have never considered divorce.
 Murder maybe, but never divorce."
 Macel appreciated her husband's non-combative, affable nature, writing in her book that he "hated confrontation and didn't want strife in our home ... he did everything in his power to make me happy."
-The Falwells were married nearly fifty years until his death.
+The Falwells had been married for nearly 50 years when Jerry died.

-He graduated from Brookville High School in Lynchburg, and from the then-unaccredited Baptist Bible College in Springfield, Missouri, in 1956, where he enrolled in order to subvert Pate's relationship with her fiancé there.
-Falwell was later awarded three honorary doctorates: Doctor of Divinity from Tennessee Temple Theological Seminary, Doctor of Letters from California Graduate School of Theology, and Doctor of Laws from Central University in Seoul, South Korea.
+Falwell graduated from Brookville High School in Lynchburg, and from then-unaccredited Baptist Bible College in Springfield, Missouri, in 1956.
+He enrolled there to subvert Pate's relationship with her fiancé, who was a student there.
+Falwell was later awarded three honorary doctorates: Doctor of Divinity (1968) from Tennessee Temple Theological Seminary, Doctor of Letters from California Graduate School of Theology, and Doctor of Laws from Central University in Seoul, South Korea.

 Associated organizations

 Thomas Road Baptist Church

 In 1956, aged 22, Falwell founded the Thomas Road Baptist Church.
-Originally located at 701 Thomas Road in Lynchburg, Virginia, with 35 members, the church became a megachurch.
-In the same year, he began The Old-Time Gospel Hour, a nationally syndicated radio and television ministry.
-When Falwell died, his son Jonathan became heir to his father's ministry, and took over as the senior pastor of the church.
-At this time, the weekly program's name was changed to Thomas Road Live.
+Originally at 701 Thomas Road in Lynchburg, with 35 members, it became a megachurch.
+Also in 1956, Falwell began The Old-Time Gospel Hour, a nationally syndicated radio and television ministry.
+When Falwell died, his son Jonathan inherited his father's ministry, and took over as the church's senior pastor.
+The weekly program's name was then changed to Thomas Road Live.